-- 2.1 Overview of audit - 2.1.1 Compliance with the Policies is overseen on a day to day basis by the Director, International Privacy. - 2.1.2 The Internal Audit Department will be responsible for performing and/or overseeing independent audits of compliance with the Policies and will ensure that such audits address all aspects of the Policies.
-The Internal Audit Department will be responsible for ensuring that any issues or instances of non-compliance are brought to the attention of the Director, International Privacy and that any corrective actions to ensure compliance take place within a reasonable timescale. - 2.1.3 To the extent that a Group Member acts as a processor, audits of compliance with the commitments made in the EU Processor Policy may also be carried out by or on behalf of Verizon's customers in accordance with the terms of any contract Verizon has with a customer in respect of such processing, and such audits may also extend to any sub-processors acting on Verizon's behalf in respect of such processing.
-The ability to audit such sub-processors will be carried out in accordance with the terms of the contract between Verizon and the sub-processors. - 2.2 Timing and scope of audit - 2.2.1 Audit of the Policies will take place: - (a) annually in accordance with the Group Member's audit procedure(s); and/or - (b) more frequently, at the request of Verizon Ireland Limited. - 2.2.2 To the extent that a Group Member processes personal information on behalf of a third party controller, audit of the EU Processor Policy, including inspections conducted by the third party controller or by independent, accredited auditors selected by that controller, will take place as required under the contract in place between that Group Member and that third party controller.
+- 2.1 Overview of audit - 2.1.1 Compliance with the Policies is overseen on a day to day basis by the Senior Director, International Privacy. - 2.1.2 The Internal Audit Department will be responsible for performing and/or overseeing independent audits of compliance with the Policies and will ensure that such audits address all aspects of the Policies.
+The Internal Audit Department will be responsible for ensuring that any issues or instances of non-compliance are brought to the attention of the Senior Director, International Privacy and, where there are indications of non-compliance, to ensure that any corrective actions take place within a reasonable timescale to ensure verification of compliance with the Policy - 2.1.3 To the extent that a Group Member acts as a processor, audits of compliance with the commitments made in the EU Processor Policy may also be carried out by or on behalf of Verizon's customers in accordance with the terms of any contract Verizon has with a customer in respect of such processing, and such audits may also extend to any subprocessors acting on Verizon's behalf in respect of such processing.
+The ability to audit such sub-processors will be carried out in accordance with the terms of the contract between Verizon and the sub-processors. - 2.2 Timing and scope of audit - 2.2.1 Audit of the Policies will take place: - (a) annually in accordance with the Group Member's audit procedure(s); and/or - (b) more frequently, at the request of Verizon Ireland Limited.
+The frequency of audits will be determined by the risk(s) posed by the processing activities by this Policy to the rights and freedoms of data subjects as indicated under section 2.2.3 below.